 Cultural Humility

-This process involves recognizing the limitations of our own cultural perspectives and being open to learning from and about the cultures and backgrounds of others.
+This process involves recognizing the limitations of our cultural perspectives and being open to learning from and about the cultures and backgrounds of others.

-ourBRIDGE's key elements of cultural humility include:
+ourBRIDGE’s critical elements of cultural humility include:

 Self-Reflection